 Example

-Create a collection named samples
+Create a collection named samples with the following documents:

 db.samples.insertMany( [ { _id: 1, value: 9.25 }, { _id: 2, value: 8.73 }, { _id: 3, value: 4.32 }, { _id: 4, value: -5.34 } ] )